Co-dfns/Co-dfns/docs/INSTALL.md

 This will build the runtime in `rtm/` and also copy the necessary distributables to the `tests/` directory so that you can run the test suite.

+The runtime distributables must be placed in a location that your operating system will search when looking for shared variables.
+The assumption Co-dfns generally makes is that the current working directory is in this lookup path.

 By default, the runtime will be linked against the Unifed ArrayFire backend.
 However, if you wish to select a specific backend, you can provide one of the